sferics/obs-processing/README.md

 <br/>

 ### <a name="export_conda_environments"></a>export\_conda\_environment.sh
-Export conda environment information to [config/environment.yml](#environment).
+Export conda environment information to "environment.yml".
 Only skip "path:" and "variables:" sections because they depend on the local system.
+Then create a "requirement.txt" which contains all needed packages to successfully run the python scripts.
 <br/>

 ### <a name="install"></a>install.sh